Fresno State vs. New Mexico NCAA Football Odds, Plays and Insights | November 13, 2021

 Fresno State Stats and Trends

-- Fresno State has six wins against the spread in 10 games this year.
+- Fresno State has six wins against the spread in 10 games this season.

 - The Bulldogs have covered the spread twice this season when favored by 24.5 points or more (in three chances).